 - Turn out the dough onto a lightly floured surface and knead until smooth, soft and elastic, 3 to 4 minutes.
 Shape into a ball and place in a large bowl lightly oiled with coconut oil; rub the top of the dough with a little more coconut oil.
 Cover with plastic wrap and let rise in a warm place until double in size, 1 to 2 hours.

 - Sprinkle 2 baking sheets with cornmeal and set aside.
 After the dough rises, punch it down and divide into 16 equal pieces.
 Roll each piece into a ball, then flatten into a 3-inch disk.
 Place the disks on the baking sheets.

 - Heat a 12-inch cast-iron skillet over medium heat.
 Coat the skillet with cooking spray and liberally sprinkle with cornmeal.
 Working in batches, cook the muffins until they are deep golden brown, 5 to 9 minutes per side.
 If they start to rise in a domed fashion, flatten with a spatula.
 To check for doneness, the internal temperature of a muffin - take a thermometer and go into the side of the muffin.
 The temperature should be at least 200F.
 If it is not, finish in a 350F oven for about 10 minutes.
 Let the English muffins cool completely, then split open with a fork, toast and serve with whatever topping you like.

 - Adapted from: "English Muffins" Food Network Magazine October 2015.

-Note: Recipes and content from ©All Our Way are copyright protected.
+Note: Recipes and content from © 2014-2020All Our Way are copyright protected.
 Please do not use content or recipe without prior written permission.
 If you want to share the information, please link to this post.
 Grazie.